 If your ear is not yet fully developed then you have three options:

-#1 - Look online to see if somebody already notated the drum-fill (I transcribe at a very reasonable rate BTW)
+#1 - Look online to see if somebody already notated the drum-fill

 #2 - Check on YouTube to see if someone has done a lesson on that song.
 Chances are moderate-to-good, depending on the popularity of that particular song.